Westside Video Procedures

 - Try to get as much light as possible on you.
 It will make you look better!

 - In a group meeting situation, mute your microphone when not actively speaking.
 This is especially important as the number of participants in a group chat increases.
-You might want to come up with a signal inside of the Meet chat to indicate if someone needs to speak.
+You might want to come up with a signal inside of the Webex chat to indicate if someone needs to speak.